Supplements To Calm My Hyper Dog

 Well, I’ve got some good news and some bad news for you: your dog doesn’t need those.
 The bad news is there’s no quick fix for your hyper dog, but the good news is you can stop throwing away money on supplements that won’t help.

 High energy doesn’t need a supplement to suppress it.
-It’s not a problem.
+It’s not a disease or a problem.
 It’s who your dog is.

 But I get it.
+I have two high energy dogs.
+I know the struggle.
 You are not high energy.
 You wanted a couch potato dog and you maybe got a dog who isn’t the best match energy-wise.
 So you hope that a little calming treat will change their entire personality to make them fit better into your low-energy lifestyle.

 Not only is that unrealistic and unattainable, it’s unfair to your dog.
 Do you know what your dog really needs?